PhD in Rhetoric and Writing

 Pedagogy (6 hrs)

 Students must take six hours of pedagogy courses from the following or from approved substitutions in other departments.
 (All new Teaching Assistants, including those who have previous teaching experience or similar course work elsewhere, are required to take Engl.
 537, which is offered every Fall semester, in the first semester they begin teaching at UNM.)
+In addition to the courses here, we also offer practica in online writing instruction and stretch/studio writing instruction.

 - Engl.
 535: Teaching Creative Writing (3 hrs)